Pitirim Sorokin: Five dimensions of love

 According to Pitirim A. Sorokin, a pioneer of balanced research in altruism, the energy of love has at least five dimensions: Intensity, Extensity, Duration, Purity and the Adequacy of its manifestation in objective actions, in relation to its inner purpose.
 In intensity, love ranges between zero and the highest possible point, arbitrarily denoted as infinity.
 In extensity, love ranges from the zero point of love of oneself only, up to the love of all mankind, all living creatures, and the whole universe.
 In duration, love may range from the shortest possible moment to years or throughout the whole life of an individual or of a group.
 In purity, love ranges from the love motivated by love alone – without the taint of a ‘soiling motive’ of utility, pleasure, advantage, or profit, down to the ‘soiled love’ where love is but a means to a utilitarian or hedonistic or other end, where love is only the thinnest trickle in a muddy current of selfish aspirations and purposes.
 In the adequacy of love, it is based upon the expectation of each person to show love, be nice and understand the consequences of one's actions.

 In his work on love, "Altruistic Love", Sorokin hopes to make the first steps toward discovering what kinds of people are likely to become saintly or neighborly, and eventually to lay the groundwork for producing more people that fit this profile for the betterment of society.
 He did this by studying the lives of saints, neighbors and other people based upon their sex, gender, race and socioeconomic status.

 Politics

-Sorokin was heavily involved in politics, his interests being in issues concerning the legitimacy of power, Russia's representative democracy, and how it connects to the country's national question regarding its democratic structure.
-He believed that after the fall of communism, a new version of Russia would arise.
-He also believed that pushing Russia out of its crisis would encourage the world to utilize altruistic love, a vital part of his research.
+Sorokin was politically engaged, studying the legitimacy of power, Russia's representative democracy, and how the national question and democratic structure are intertwined.
+He predicted a period of renewal for Russia after the fall of communism and that, out of the crisis this involved, the world could come to embrace altruistic love, a key theme in his later research.

-Sorokin also created the Center for the Study of Creative Altruism in Harvard, and there he developed and proposed his ideas about the ethics of love and social solidarity.
-With this program, he was able to express how we can save humanity through altruistic actions made out of love.
+Sorokin founded the Center for the Study of Creative Altruism at Harvard, where he developed quantitative and qualitative research into the ethics of love and social solidarity.
+Through examining case studies of altruistic love in various cultures and religious traditions, the center advocated an overcoming of human conflict through the disciplined fostering of altruistic love.